Bogdanp/django_dramatiq/CONTRIBUTING.md

 3. Install dependencies with `uv sync --dev`
 4. Run tests with `uv run python -m pytest`

-Alternatively, you can still use pip:
-1. Create a virtual environment and install the dev dependencies with `pip install -e '.[dev]'`
-2. Run tests with `python -m pytest`

 Follow the [README.md](/examples/basic/README.md) in the example app for more details.

 ## Deploying A New Version